ExoDeusAPI/Documentation/source/includes/_introduction.md

 # Introduction

 Welcome to the ExoDeus API.
-This API is the only way to interact with the ExoDeus Universe.

 This documentation is a work in progress.